cepek/dotfiles-etc/README.md

 ## CUA mode

-CUA mode is implicitly enabled.
+CUA mode is implicitly disabled.
 To switch cua-mode type Alt-x then cua-mode and hit return.

 ## C++